matiasb/python-unidiff/README.rst

     >>> patch
     <PatchSet: [<PatchedFile: added_file>, <PatchedFile: modified_file>, <PatchedFile: removed_file>]>

-Finally, you can also instantiate PatchSet passing any iterable (and encoding, if needed):
+Finally, you can also instantiate :code:`PatchSet` passing any iterable (and encoding, if needed):

 ::